oasisprotocol/old-docs/src/api-reference/client/web3-gateway.md

 ## eth.newFilter

 Creates a filter object, based on filter options, to notify when the state changes (logs).
-To check if the state has changed, call :ref:`eth.getFilterChanges <getFilterChanges>`.
+To check if the state has changed, call [eth.getFilterChanges](#eth-getfilterchanges).

 A note on specifying topic filters:
 Topics are order-dependent.
 A transaction with a log with topics [A, B] will be matched by the following topic filters: